 The precinct, which covers South Jamaica, St. Albans and Springfield Gardens, has seen a 13 percent decrease in overall crime, on top of the 15 percent reduction in overall crime last year, according to Capt.
 Brian Bohannon, executive officer for the 113th Precinct...
 Placing foot posts in high-crime areas as a deterrent and Ideascale, an online forum allowing residents to share their ideas, complaints and suggestions, also helped, Bohannon said.

 Flooding is one of the most common disasters in the United States, and regions across the country face flood risks in different ways.
 In 2015, more deaths and property destruction were caused by floods than any other natural disaster.
 To address this issue, the Department of Homeland Security (DHS) Science and Technology Directorate (S&T) developed the Flood Apex program, which seeks to apply new technologies and solutions to the risks posed by flooding—risks that confront individuals, communities, states, and regions.
 S&T’s aim is to help reduce deaths and property damage caused by floods, and to increase community flood resiliency.

 Empowering team members to suggest and develop creative solutions is a leadership responsibility.
 To some leaders it might feel like they’re handing the keys to the asylum over to the inmates, but smart leaders who foster and celebrate creativity assure long-term team and organisational viability by creating an enabling environment where new ideas flourish.

 Our Trademarks Team is leading efforts to meet the continually changing intellectual property environment – by updating our IT systems, developing educational outreach programs, improving the accuracy and integrity of the trademark register, and ensuring that our trademark fees are fair and that they reflect the full cost of our services and products.
 It is our ongoing commitment to ensure accountability and to guarantee customer satisfaction.

-$150 million, UC Berkeley has been seeking out innovative revenue solutions and cost-cutting measures.
+UC Berkeley announced Tuesday the launch of a new crowdsourcing website intended to gather ideas on raising its revenue from the campus community.
+Due to its current annual budget deficit of $150 million, UC Berkeley has been seeking out innovative revenue solutions and cost-cutting measures.
 William Rohrer — a community engagement specialist in the Office of New Revenue Initiatives that was created about two months ago by the vice chancellor for administration and finance — spearheaded the development of the crowdsourcing site, called Ideaction, and said the students, staff, faculty and alumni of UC Berkeley had valuable ideas to offer.